TypingHare/no-terminal-no-life/unix/dot_config/nvim/README.md

 ### To Fix

-- [ ] When the bufferline is closed, opening a file using telescope doesn't load the thing
+- [ ] When the bufferline is closed, opening a file using telescope doesn't load the thing.
+- [ ] Neotree disappears when hovering Neo-tree
-- [ ]
+- [ ] Bufferline disappears sometimes

 ### To Implement